PKU-RL/CrossDex/README.md

 To accelerate batch computation for parallel RL training, we train retargeting neural networks.
 - Download [GRAB dataset](https://github.com/otaheri/GRAB), place `s1.pkl`~`s10.pkl` files under `../GRAB/hand_dataset/`.
 Run `generate_dataset.py` to generate paired training data of 45-dim mano pose and X-dim robot pose.
 Dataset saved in `dataset/`.
 Use the option `--robot_name` to specify the robot hand.
 - Run `train_retartgeting_nn.py` to train the retargeting neural network.
+Use `--robot_name` to specify the hand.
 The checkpoint, config, tensorboard log will be saved in `models/`.
-Also use the option `--robot_name`.
 - Run `vis_nn_retargeting.py` to qualitatively check the performance of the learned model.